petermunro/docker-exercises/docker-5-storage-lab.md

 2. List all volumes on your system
 3. Inspect the volume you just created
 4. Create another volume with a different name
-5. Try to remove the first volume
+5. Remove the first volume
 6. List volumes again to verify the removal

 <details>